Beartooth (band)

 Beartooth is an American rock band founded by vocalist and multi-instrumentalist Caleb Shomo in Columbus, Ohio, in 2012.
-Originally Shomo performed every instrument when in the studio, before being joined by a four-piece band.
+Originally Beartooth was a studio project with Shomo performing all instruments, before expanding to a group with four or five members over its existence.
+It is known for relatively more conventional songwriting than some of Shomo's other work, with an emphasis on melodic hooks and catchy choruses.
 Beartooth has been signed to Red Bull Records since 2013; its debut EP Sick was released on July 26, 2013, followed by the debut full-length album Disgusting on June 10, 2014.
-Since then, Shomo has released a further three studio albums under the Beartooth moniker: Aggressive (2016), Disease (2018), and Below (2021).
-The band's fifth studio album, The Surface, was released on October 13, 2023.
+Since then, Shomo has released a further five studio albums under the Beartooth moniker: Aggressive (2016), Disease (2018), Below (2021), The Surface (2023), and Pure Ecstasy (2026).